saltstack/salt/doc/ref/states/requisites.rst

         - require:
           - pkg: nginx

+Without the requisite defined, salt would attempt to install the package and then attempt to manage the service even if the installation failed.

-Direct requisites always form a dependency in a single direction.
-It is possible to establish dependencies in a reverse direction using the :ref:`requisite_in
+These requisites always form dependencies in a predictable single direction.
-<requisites-in>` form.
+Each requisite has an alternate :ref:`<requisite>_in <requisites-in>` form that can be used to establish a "reverse" dependency.

 In the end, a single dependency map is created and everything is executed in a finite and predictable order.